PREVIOUSLY BROADCAST

 THE RODNEY KING INCIDENT: RACE AND JUSTICE IN AMERICA

-Premier national broadcast on TCL: February 27, 1999.
+Nationally broadcast on TCL February 27, 1999.
 60 minutes

 The beating of Rodney King by four LAPD officers was a defining moment of the nineties.
 It caused one of the worst race riots in American history and led to a national debate about police brutality, the fairness of the justice system, and the state of racism in America.
 Narrated by Robert Prosky.